 In 2016/17, we built 10 complete systems, and repaired / retrofitted 5 more ... greatly improving regular access to clean water for over 2400 people.

 * In Jan/Feb of 2017, we also rebuilt 2 collapsed buildings and 2 roofs that were destroyed during Hurricane Matthew

 Please see our ABOUT PAGE for a more detailed description of our history, past accomplishments, and ethos.

 RAIN CATCHMENT SYSTEMS

-Each rain catchment system holds approximately 5000 gallons of harvested rain water.
-They are built by one of three locals who have gone through training under a recently terminated UN program.
-Locals provide the hard labor, to dig the hole (the most difficult part) although the local engineer is paid a nominal wage.
-Project 509 pays for the materials, skilled labor, and transportation.
-Locals decide on where each system will be located.
+Each rain catchment holds approximately 5000 gallons of harvested rain water.
+All construction is directed by one of three community members who have undergone training through a (now terminated) UN program for this specific cistern design.
+Each village where a new cistern is built, provides the hard labor to dig the hole (the most difficult part of the process).
+Project 509 pays for the materials, skilled labor, and transport of materials and supplies.
+With input from Project 509, local leadership decides where systems will be located.
 Each system costs approximately $1,500 to build, monitor, and maintain.